Pacific Southwest, Region 9: Superfund

 Remedy Selection: Final clean-up actions (Final Remedy) are summarized in the Remedial Action Plan (RAP), approved the Department of Toxic Substances Control on March 15, 1993.
 EPA concurred with the RAP by signing a Record of Decision on June 21, 1993.
 The Final Remedy included excavating contaminated sediments from the drainage channels, placing these with contaminated soils from a used oil recycler, and constructing a vegetated soil cap to cover these soils and sediments.
 In addition, a deed restriction prohibiting residential development at the site was signed and recorded.
 These remedial activities were completed during 1995.
 Monitoring of the cap and the groundwater continues.
 The site was deleted from EPA's National Priority List in September, 1996.

-Three Five-Year Reviews, which determine if the site is protective of human health and the environment, have been completed (2000, 2005, and 2010).
-The most recent review (2010) concluded that the remedy at the Liquid Gold Site protects human health and the environment, because all immediate threats at the site have been addressed through the removal of contaminated material, stabilization and capping of on-site contaminated soils, access restriction (fencing, warning signs), regular maintenance of engineered control structures, and institutional control (deed restriction that restricts land uses).
-However, in order for the remedy to be protective in the long-term, the potential responsible party must update the deed restriction to comply with current California regulations and finish realigning the fence to completely enclose the vegetated cap.
-The report also recommends several follow-up actions to improve the groundwater monitoring program.
+Four Five-Year Reviews, which evaluate whether the site is protective of human health and the environment, have been completed (2000, 2005, 2010 and 2015).
+The most recent review (2015) concluded that the remedy at the Liquid Gold Site protects human health and the environment, because all immediate threats at the site have been addressed through the removal of contaminated material, stabilization and capping of on-site contaminated soils, access restrictions such as fencing and warning signs, regular maintenance of engineered control structures, and a deed restriction that restricts land uses.
+However, in order for the remedy to be protective in the long-term, Union Pacific Railroad must update the deed restriction to comply with current California regulations and finish realigning the fence to completely enclose the vegetated cap.

 Cleanup Results to Date